-PROJECT APPLICATION FORM - FY24
+PROJECT APPLICATION FORM - FY25

-Applicant: Submission Da te:
+Applicant: Submission Date 2:

-Applicant's Address, Phone Number and Email Purpose: (Please select all that apply)
+Applicant's Address, Phone Number and Email Purpose: (Please select a ll that apply)

-o Open Space
+Open Space

 0 Community Housing

-Historic Preservation
+- Historic Preservation

 0 Recreation

-Town Committee (if applicable) or other sponsori ing organization:
+Town Committee (if applicable) or other sponsori ng organization:

 Project Name:

 Project Location/Address:

 Amount Requested: \$

-Project Summary: In the space below, or attached elements of the Guidelines for Submission and Rev
+elements of the Guidelines for Submission and Rev new and Recommendation C interia round in the Application Guidelines.

 Estimated Date for Commencement of Project:

 Estimated Date for Completion of Project:

-Ge neral Criteria for All Projects - Check off and Address each criterion as it applies: Is the project consistent with the goals of the Town of Fairhaven Community Preservation Plan?
+Ge neral Criteria for All Projects - Check off and Address each criterion as it applies: Ц Is the project consistent with the goals of the Town of Fairhaven Community Preservation Plan?
 Does the project have other sources of funding?
 If so, indicate percentage.
 Does the project leverage additional or multiple sources of public and/or private funding?
 Does the project preserve a threatened resource?
 Is the project consistent with existing Planning Documents such as the Master Plan and Open Space Plan?
 Does the project comply with the zoning regulations?
 Does the project have a means of support for maintenance and upkeep?
 Does the project involve currently owned municipal assets?
 Does the project serve underserved populations or address more than one focus area of the CPA?
 Does the project reclaim abandoned or previously developed lands?
 Does the project require a Special Permit, NOI, Building Permit or other permitting?
 Please list all local and State permits you are aware of that the project will need?
 Does the project have community support?
 Does the project have sufficient supporting documentation?
 Does the project provide a positive impact to the community?
 Has the applicant/ team demonstrated the ability and competency to implement the project as proposed?
 Does the applicant have site control, or the written consent by the property owner to submit an application?